Pradumnasaraf/DevOps/Docker/README.md

 ## ⚫ .dockerignore

-We a file `..dockerignore` which are not required when we copy files into the container.
+We a file `.dockerignore` which are not required when we copy files into the container.

 ## ⚫ Docker Volumes